One-dimensional Quantum Spin Dynamics of Bethe String States: Introduction.

-In this article, we study quantum spin dynamics in an axial antiferromagnetic spin-$\frac{1}{2}$ XXZ chain at zero temperature in a longitudinal magnetic field.
-The system is gapped at zero field, and increasing field tunes the system into the gapless regime \cite{Yang1966a}, in which the full spin dynamics remains to be explored.
+In this article, we study quantum spin dynamics in an AFM spin-$\frac{1}{2}$ XXZ chain with the Ising anisotropy at zero temperature in a longitudinal magnetic field.
+The spin chain under consideration is gapped at zero field, and increasing field tunes the system into the gapless regime \cite{Yang1966a}, in which the full spin dynamics remains to be explored.
 Working within the algebraic Bethe ansatz formalism, we identify various spin excitations separated at different energy scales.
 The $S^{-+}(q,\omega)$-channel is dominated by the psinon pair excitations resembling the zero field des Cloizeaux-Pearson (DCP) modes \cite{DesCloizeaux1962}, whose momentum range shrinks as increasing polarization.
 The coherent low energy excitations of the $S^{+-}(q,\omega)$ resemble the Larmor mode at $q\to 0$, and become incoherent at $q\to \pi$.
 The 2- and 3-string states play important roles at intermediate and high energies, reflecting the background N\'eel configuration.
 The low energy excitations in the longitudinal $S^{zz}(q,\omega)$ channel exhibit the sound-like spectra at $q\to 0$ while the spectra in the high energy sector reflect the excitonic excitations on the gapped N\'eel background.
 These high-frequency features of spin dynamics cannot be captured by the low energy effective Luttinger liquid theory.
+Based on a simple physical picture, we argue that the revealed dynamic features are also relevant to non-integrable cases.

+The rest part of this article is organized as follows.
+In Sect. \ref{sect:ham}, the model Hamiltonian is presented.
+In Sect. \ref{sect:method}, the method of algebraic Bethe ansatz and the calculation method are introduced.
+In Sect. \ref{sect:transverse}, the results of the transverse DSSFs are calculated.
+In Sect. \ref{sect:longitudinal}, the results of the longitudinal DSSFs are calculated.
+Discussions and conclusions are made in Sect. \ref{sect:discussion}.
+Various details of calculations are presented in Appendices A - F.